ksun46/TwoLevelAlgo/README.md

 ## Reproduce Results
 Change current directory to the folder of this project, and activate a Julia session.
 ### Install Required Packages
 In this part, one master and up to four workers threads will be used.
+So a total of five threads should be available.
 ```
 julia>include("warmup.jl")
 ```
 Please check the screen output to make sure Ipopt is installed correctly.
 ### Network Problem
 In this part, one master and three workers threads will be used.
+So a total of four threads should be available.
 ```
 julia>include("NetorkProblem/Test_Network.jl")
 ```